You might have heard the saying, ‘It’s not about the gear but the photographer behind it.’

 There are many types of filters for landscape photography but there are in particular three you should have in your backpack:

-• a circular polarizer
+- a circular polarizer

-• graduated neutral density filters
+- graduated neutral density filters

-• neutral density filters
+- neutral density filters

-Graduated Neutral Density Filters are the third type of filters that are popular amongst landscape photographers.
+Graduated Neutral Density Filters are the third type of filter popular amongst landscape photographers.
 Unlike the regular Neutral Density filters, these are transparent at the bottom and gradually darkened above the middle.
 This is a great way to balance out scenes with a big contrast between the sky and landscape.
 In other words, using these filters you no longer have to worry about a blown out sky or underexposed foreground!

 Recommendations: